 Streetcar Developments, which focuses more on the condo/mixed-use space, took the lead from the building and its history to drive the re-design.
 There are elegant touches like Victorian wallpaper in common spaces that are designed to match the original décor, discovered buried under generations of use.
 The hotel rooms feature eclectic, mismatched furniture that pays homage to its Victorian roots.

-It's worth noting that COVID-19 has forced temporary closures of hotels and restaurants in Toronto, including the Broadview Hotel and its eateries.
+While COVID-19 has forced temporary closures of hotels and restaurants in Toronto, including the Broadview Hotel and its eateries, as the city opens, urbanites will be flocking back to this hip destination!
+I mean have you SEEN the rooftop resto?!

 *Photo courtesy of the always amazing BlogTO